Question 63·Hard·Command of Evidence

 | 65+ | 80 | 79 | 2.5 |

-After surveying more than 4,000 smartphone owners, a consumer-electronics research group concluded that younger users tend to overestimate the health of their phone batteries, which leads to the highest rate of unexpected device shutdowns in that population.
+After surveying more than 4,000 smartphone owners, a consumer-electronics research group concluded that younger users tend to overestimate the health of their phone batteries, and this age group also has the highest rate of unexpected device shutdowns among the age groups surveyed.

 Which choice best describes data from the table that support the researchers’ conclusion?